coltenelkin/HistoHydrograph/README.md

-This little function was inspired by a presentation in one of the ESPS talks at AGU's Fall 2023 meeting.
+This little function was inspired by a figure in a presentation in one of the ESPS talks at AGU's Fall 2023 meeting.
 It reads in a timeseries of river flow data (doens't have to be a hydrograph; any two arrays of the same length will do) and produces a plot connected to a horizontal histogram of the data.
 It is capable of handling up to two y-axis arrays (see the examples below).
 Hydrograph only:
 ![Discharge](https://github.com/coltenelkin/HistoHydrograph/assets/55114059/9674b9df-24e6-47fd-84ad-592c7b8e5b3b)